|

 freight

-and
+and supplies,

 setting

-many
+many new

 records

-in
+in mid-distance

 races,

-and
+and on

 several